aiiie/cram/README.txt

   actual output.
 If it doesn't match, it's then compiled and matched as a `Perl-compatible regular expression`_.

+* Command output in the test that ends with a percent sign will match actual output that doesn't end in a newline.

 * Anything else is a comment.

 .. _Mercurial: http://mercurial.selenic.com/